rayct/barcode_generator/README.md

 4. Finally, the save() method is called on the Barcode object to save the generated barcode as a PNG image with the filename "generated_barcode.png".

-## Note! that before running this code, you will need to install the barcode package.
-You can do this by running pip install python-barcode.

 ### #rayturner.dev  #clcoding.com